nanogiants/nestjs-swagger-api-exception-decorator/docs/apiexception/examples/default.md

 title: Default decorator
 ---

-Defining your exceptions with the default decorator prints your exceptions in Swagger API documentation like this:
+Defining your exceptions with the default decorator prints your exceptions in Swagger-UI like this:

 ```typescript
 import { ApiException } from '@nanogiants/nestjs-swagger-api-exception-decorator';